cwoodall/cwoodall.github.io/index.md

 ## Who am I?

-I am an electrical and embedded systems engineer, rock climber, musician and a life long learner.
+I am an electrical and embedded software engineer, rock climber, musician and a life long learner.
 Currently I work in the sprouting robotics industry in the Boston, Massachusetts area, but am a New York native.